Distribution of Magnetic Dipole Strength -Binning: Binning Process

 \section{Binning Process}

 We see in the above figures that the points are spread all over the place.
 At the same time we see a rough trend to an exponential decrease of the size of the B(M1)'s.

-To clarify the matter, we perform what we call a binning process.
-The results are shown in Figs V, VI, VII and VIII of this work.

-When the final states have quantum numbers J=0$^{+}T=2$ take energy intervals of 0.25 MeV; For J=2$^{+}T=2$states we chose the intervals to be 0.2 MeV.
-For a given energy interval, which we call a bin we put the sum of all B(M1)'s that fall in that energy range.
+To clarify the matter, we perform what we call a binning process.The results are shown in Fig 5, 6, 7 and 8 of this work.
+When the final states have quantum numbers J=0$^{+}$ T=2, take energy intervals of 0.25 MeV; for J=2$^{+}$ T=2 states we chose the intervals to be 0.2 MeV.
+For a given energy interval, which we call a bin, we put the sum of all B(M1)'s that fall in that energy range.
 The log of this sum is represented by a single point on the curve.
-Results in this work shown in the 4 figures here should be compared with the corresponding figures in the archived works.
-Although the new results are far from perfect there is a great reduction of the clutter.

-Looking at the results here 4 f we see more clearly an exponential behavior B(M1 ) for 46Ti as a function of energy (Relative to the initial state excitation energy).
-That is the binning B(M1)'s go approximately as C exp(-B E) where C and B are constants.
-On a log plot this would be log(C) -BE i.e. a straight line with a negative slope.
-We can give a rough fit to Fig I with the formula log(B(M1)) = -0.69897 -(E-15) *0.20264 or equivalently B(M1) =0.2*10*(-(E-15)*0.202641) for E greater than 15 MeV.
+Results of this work shown in the 4 figures here should be compared with the corresponding figures in the archived works.
+Although the new results are far from perfect, there is a great reduction of the clutter.
+Looking at the results here, we see more clearly an exponential behavior of B(M1 ) for \(^{46}\)Ti as a function of energy (Relative to the initial state excitation energy).
+That is the binning B(M1)'s go approximately as \(C e^{-B E}\) where C and B are constants.
+On a log plot this would be \(log(C) -BE\) i.e. a straight line with a negative slope.
+We can give a rough fit to Fig I with the formula \(log(B(M1)) = -0.69897 -(E-15)\times 0.20264\) or equivalently, \(B(M1)=0.2 \times 10^{-(E-15)} \times 0.202641)\) for E greater than 15 MeV.
 In Fig 1 we included 500 states while in Fig 2 430 states.
-For $^{48}$Cr we used only 100 states and (Figs III and IV).
+For $^{48}$Cr we used only 100 states (Figs 3 and 4).
 This is not enough to reach the asymptotic region.
-We will do improved calculations in the near future.
+We will do improve calculations in the near future.
 The important point to make at present is not the precise fit to the calculated points but rather to make the simple statement that the strength, after binning, displays an exponential decrease with energy.

 \FloatBarrier